Developing ado¶

 .
 Only packages in the lockfile are installed, and other packages found in the virtual environment will be deleted.
 See Making changes to dependencies for how to add packages to the lockfile.

-If you want to create your development virtual environment at an alternate location, $PATH, then
+If you want to create your development virtual environment at an alternate location, $LOCATION, then run:

 uv sync --active